 On the mornings you need to be somewhere, keep breakfast super simple.
 You may decide this is something you can prep the night before.
 You can easily prep pancakes, fruit, eggs, and muffins the night before.
 Think: Grab -N- Go if the need arises.

 #4 No Disruptions

 How about this rule?
 No TV, video games, play, phone (parents included), ipad, (whatever the disruptors are in your family) until you are ready to get into the car.
 When you can show you’re ready to leave, then we can talk extracurricular.
 Is your family chronic late arrivers?
 If so, then don’t allow extracurriculars until your family gets the hang of arriving on time.
 I still don’t allow it, so we can get to church on time.

 I notice that when we are rushed our communication is sparse and when we do say something, it’s not in the best tone.
 Our attitudes are negative.
 We start growling at each other.
-The next thing you know, instead of thinking about how we’re going to get to church and worship, we’re trying to remember how we ever thought we were going to stay married!
-Are we the only ones?
 If you have a partner, can you relate?

 Pray the night before and pray in the morning when the alarm goes off.
 Pray for peace, love, and respect while getting ready.
 If it’s a reoccurring problem for your family to get to church on time, pray as a family.